150 seeds. 120 days. Scorzonera hispanica. Biennial in Zone 5-9.

 Sowing Black Salsify Seeds:

-Sow seeds 2 weeks before the last frost date, 1/2 inch deep .
+Sow seeds in early spring, 1/2 inch deep .
 Thin the plants to 4 inches apart.
 Full sun.

 Grown by Megan's Heirloom Seeds.